the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [3.12.6] 2015-11-10 =

+* Fix - Remove constraints on defining new venues and organizers that were added prematurely (our thanks to Jeramey for highlighting this)

 = [3.12.5] 2015-11-05 =

 * Fix - Restore styling and full mobile functionality to month view (our thanks to Rich Cottee for highlighting this)